Singapore may be small and young, but it is home to several incredible tales that even Singaporeans wouldn’t believe!

 Kusu Island (also known as Turtle Island) may be famous for its turtles, but few are aware about its origins.

 Legend has it that two sailors, a Chinese and a Malay, encountered a huge storm and were forced to abandon ship.
 A giant turtle then turned into an island to rescue the stranded sailors.
+This island became known as Kusu island.

 At the top of a hill stands three kramats belonging to Syed Abdul Rahman, his mother Nenek Ghalib, and his sister Puteri Fatimah Shariffah.